NuGet/Insights/README.md

 - Enable heterogeneous enqueueing and batch enqueue messages

 - Enable enqueuing as many messages as possible for a bulk enqueue message, but no more and return the extra

-- Move Worker integration tests to Worker.Logic.
-We don't need to test the Azure Function like that.

 - gzip batch or bulk enqueue messages?